mikemintz/deme/deme_django/docs/architecture.rst

   * The ``item_type`` field is the name of the actual item type at the lowest level in the inheritance graph.
   * The ``creator`` field is a pointer to the Agent that created the item.
   * The ``created_at`` field is the date and time the item was created.
-  * The ``trashed`` field is true or false, depending on whether the item is trashed or not.
+  * The ``active`` field is true or false, depending on whether the item is active or not.
   * The ``destroyed`` field is true or false, depending on whether the item is destroyed or not.

 Agents and related item types